 Almost all mainstream spot treatments are formulated to dry out pimples which can damage and irritate your skin, sometimes even cause discolouration and scarring.
 For this reason, I don’t recommend using medicated spot treatments containing benzoyl peroxide.

 If you want something strong and effective without making your skin red and raw, try spot treatments containing sulfur or salicylic acid.
 This will help dissolve and breakup the sebum and debris that’s clogging pores while calming swelling and inflammation.
 Depending on the formula, this can be a lot less harsh than benzoyl peroxide, but still effective.
-Indie Lee Banish Solution is a good one, it’s got both colloidal sulfur and salicylic acid, clay, plus zinc to soothe the skin.
+Indie Lee Banish Solution is a good one, it’s made with colloidal sulfur, salicylic acid, clay, and it has zinc to soothe the skin.

 And don’t underestimate gentler options.
-Sometimes if you have sensitive skin, any strong spot treatment no matter what it’s made with just irritate blemishes more.
-If that’s the situation, I recommend Indie Lee Banish Stick which is formulated to soothe redness and dryness while treating spots.
-Tata Harper Clarifying Spot Solution is another soothing anti-inflammatory formula.
+Sometimes if you have sensitive skin, any strong spot treatment no matter what it’s made with just irritates blemishes more.
+If that’s the situation, I recommend Indie Lee Overnight Banish Gel which conditions and softens the skin as it clarifies, or Banish Stick which are formulated to soothe redness and dryness while treating spots.

 If the spot treatment you are using is formulated to soothe redness or nourish your skin, you can use it up to two times a day.